 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Haddock is a mild and easy fish to cook, and a big favorite in my family.
-These baked haddock fillets (or cod) are baked with a simple bread and garlic topping.
-Fresh herbs are used to flavor the bread crumbs along with butter.
+These baked haddock fillets (or cod) are baked with a simple fresh breadcrumb topping that is flavored with chopped herbs, garlic, butter, and Parmesan cheese.
 Some heavy cream is drizzled over the haddock fillets for a rich finish.

 - 1 1/2 pounds haddock or cod fillets

 - 1 teaspoon crushed garlic

 - 1 tablespoon fresh herbs, such as chives and dill (chopped)

 - 5 tablespoons butter (melted)